Could electromagnetism be envisaged as a form of gravity in a metric affine framework?: Inhomogeneous Maxwell equations: From electrodynamics in curved spacetime to metric affine (gravitational) equivalent of Maxwellian electrodynamics

+Before answering the question stated in the end of the previous subsection, let us recall that the action for electrodynamics in curved (Riemannian-relativistic) spacetime, reads (e.g. see~\cite{LL1} and~\cite{DFC1})

 where $J^{a}$ is the current 4-vector, $\mathcal{L}_{\text{m}}$ is the Lagrangian density of matter and $g$ the determinant of the metric tensor.
 In the aforementioned combined action, the electromagnetic field couples with the metric tensor of the gravitational field to form the scalar (Lorentz invariant) inner products $F_{ab}F^{ab}=F_{ac}F_{bd}g^{ab}g^{cd}$ and $A^{a}J_{a}=A_{a}J_{b}g^{ab}$.
-Note that in the above there is actually only one fundamental field, the spacetime geometry or gravitation, while any other field-carrier of energy-acts as a source of the former.
+Note that in the above, there are two fundamental fields, the spacetime geometry or gravitation, and the Maxwell gauge potential.
 In this context, the metric tensor acts as a mediator between fields-sources of gravity-with geometric nature (vectors, tensors) and their energy content (i.e. Lagrangian densities).
-On the one hand, variations with respect to the potential $A_{a}$ lead to Maxwell equations of the form: $\nabla_{b}F^{ba}=J^{a}$.
+On the one hand, variations with respect to the potential $A_{a}$ lead to Maxwell equations of the form:

+The above formula reduces to $\nabla_{b}F^{ba}=J^{a}$ in Riemannian spacetime, where $Q^{a}$ vanishes.
 Variations with respect to the metric field, on the other hand, lead to Einstein's equations~\eqref{eq-Einstein} and the energy-momentum tensors for the matter and Maxwell fields.